INTRODUCTION

-As women transition into their postmenopausal years, it’s important to understand how the female body changes to avoid these problems and how best to stay strong, fit and healthy.
+As postmenopausal women transition further beyond their reproductive years, it’s important to understand how the body changes and how best to maintain bone density, manage hormonal changes, and preserve quality of life through lifestyle changes and the best ways to stay strong, fit, and healthy.

-Post menopause refers to the years following the last menstrual period.
-While the average age for menopause is 51, frustratingly, post menopause symptoms can continue well into your sixties.
+Postmenopause refers to the stage of life following the last menstrual period, after which a woman has gone 12 consecutive months without a menstrual cycle.
+While the average age of menopause is around 51, postmenopausal symptoms can persist well into your 60s and beyond.

-• Vaginal dryness, loss Iibido, urinary tract infections
+• Vaginal drynessloss of libido, and urinary tract infections

 • Joint aches and pains